kommitters/chaincerts-prototype/builder/README.md

 ## Available params:

 - `username`: The beneficiary's name.
 - `certType`: Certificate type you want to generate.
-Currently, the only available option is `CertExample`.
+Currently, the only available option is `CERTEXAMPLE`.
 - `certDate`: The date on which the certificate is issued.